TheBeachLab/stream-deck/README.md

 The [script](autohotkey.py) is a python program that *grabs* the keyboard an then launches programs, emulate keystokes and soon will also send MIDI messages.
 Modify your keyboard `by-id` value.

+Check the key events with `evtest` and select the device keyboard to monitor.

 ## Hotplug

 To execute the script when I plug the keyboard I created a udev rule `/etc/udev/rules.d/99-apple-keyboard.rules` with this content: